 The staff were involved in quality improvement initiatives such as clinical audits and peer review as part of the practice's approach in providing high quality care.

 Are services caring?

 We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from 8 people.
 Patients were positive about all aspects of the service the practice provided.
 They told us staff were respectful, friendly and understanding